 - Affiliated Organization: A not-for-profit corporation, exempt from federal income tax, with Internal Revenue Code section 501(c)(3) status, which raises funds or carries out other activities primarily in support of the teaching, research and public service missions of the University.
 Further information is located in policy 6.15 University Relations with Affiliated Organizations.

 - The University of Arizona Foundation: An Affiliated Organization that provides assistance to the University in the areas of fundraising and asset management.

 - This policy applies to all cash or cash-equivalent contributions, pledges, gift commitments, additions to endowments or capital accounts, sponsorships, some grants (see Frequently Asked Questions below), and all other gifts of $1,000 or more without exception.

 - A six percent gift charge is taken out of the principal amount of all non-endowed and endowed gifts.
 If necessary, arrangements can be made to use funds from other sources to contribute to the gift charge (e.g., an equivalent contribution could be made from other unrestricted departmental funds on hand).

-- Of the six percent gift charge, four percent will be immediately distributed to fund development activities, one percent will be immediately distributed to fund the University President's development activities, and the remaining one percent will be distributed as unrestricted support for the respective college’s development activities.
+- Of the six percent gift charge, four percent will be distributed to fund development activities, one percent will be distributed to fund the University President's development activities, and the remaining one percent will be distributed as unrestricted support for the respective college’s development activities.